Conservatism is rising. Just look at the music.

 The meaning

-Tradpop has found an audience in young men.
+Tradpop has found a keen audience in young men.
 "What unites all of these songs across a broad sonic range is their confessional stance, as well as the performance of raw vulnerability from each male artist," said Vox.
 This is a "trait that modern men, especially ones steeped in a culture of conservatism, often have difficulty accessing."
-This aligns with phenomena such as the male loneliness epidemic, as well as the growing ideological divide between men and women in the U.S. and globally.
+It also aligns with phenomena such as the male loneliness epidemic, as well as the growing ideological divide between men and women in the U.S. and globally.
 "So many of them struggle with depression, and what they are finding in Christian music is another way to deal with things," said Zabka.
-However, it is "perhaps ironic that the regressive male codes of stoic masculinity that leave these male artists seeking outlets of expression are frequently heavily reinforced by the same Christian culture they're trying to find themselves within," said Vox.
+But it is "perhaps ironic that the regressive male codes of stoic masculinity that leave these male artists seeking outlets of expression are frequently heavily reinforced by the same Christian culture they're trying to find themselves within," said Vox.

 The shift to tradpop "reflects the broader cultural and political narrative shift toward traditional and conservative ideals" ever since Trump "returned to power," said Semafor.
 The genre also "lends itself to the participatory nature of today's social media-led marketing," said NPR.
 "The musicians currently achieving the greatest success position themselves as co-creators with their audience, much like a pastor communing with their congregation."